<?xml version="1.0" encoding="UTF-8" ?>

 </li>

-<li id="user-content-user-content-fn-2">
+<li id="user-content-fn-2">

 <p>I posted twice before changing to iPhone, and it was not the same anymore. <a href="#user-content-fnref-2" data-footnote-backref="" aria-label="Back to reference 2" class="data-footnote-backref">↩</a></p>